 The outcome?
 Centrelink’s automated system thinks people are working more jobs than they actually are, does some quick fortnightly sums, and sends a bill to the user demanding that they pay the money back.

 This is exactly how a single mother got hit with a debt notice for $24,215 a fortnight before Christmas.
 The Guardian reported she was disputing the matter, but the department had requested she pay back $60 a week in the meantime.
-Another told the ABC they stopped receiving benefits three years ago, but because two of the companies she worked part-time for had different trading names to what was listed with the ATO, Centrelink’s system assumed she was earning the income of four jobs.
+Another woman told the ABC she stopped receiving benefits three years ago, but because two of the companies she worked part-time for had different trading names to what was listed with the ATO, Centrelink’s system assumed she was earning the income of four jobs.

 But according to Hank Jongen, general manager of the Department of Human Services, the system is functioning just fine.
 “When data inconsistencies are detected, the system generates a letter … advising people of the discrepancy and asking them to either confirm or update their details online using myGov … if, for example, an employer has incorrectly reported the time period for which income was earned, people are able to correct this information themselves using the online tool,” he told The Guardian.

 Unsurprisingly, there are calls to suspend or scrap the system entirely.
-Independent MP Andrew Wilkie called on the government more than once to resolve the issues before Christmas.
+Independent MP Andrew Wilkie has called on the government more than once to resolve the issues before Christmas.
 He’s also referred the matter to the Commonwealth Ombudsman, but any action there won’t happen until the new year.

 Needless to say, the system is broken.
-Centrelink doesn’t seem to think so, of course, but then it’s the agency recouping the money.
+Centrelink doesn’t seem to think so, of course, but it’s the agency recouping the money.